 We define the ideal scenario as:

-- You are a company with large Oracle, SQL server, DB2UDB databases (currently we support Oracle; other DBMS coming shortly).
+- You are a company with large Oracle, SQL server, DB2UDB databases (currently we support Oracle and SQL Server; other RDBMS coming shortly).

 - Some of the applications storing data are internally develop (or at least internally controlled).
 Our solution would in most cases work for closed-source commercial apps, but the typical license agreements will prevent the data model modifications we do for integrating with an external Cloud Object Store service.